vinyldns/terraform-provider-vinyldns/docs/resources/zone.md

 ## Import

 `vinyldns_zone` can be imported using the ID of the zone.
-For example:
+For example, run the following command to import a zone with ID `9cbdd3ac-9752-4d56-9ca0-6a1a14fc5562`:

 ```
 terraform import vinyldns_zone.example 9cbdd3ac-9752-4d56-9ca0-6a1a14fc5562